 Beck's statement is significant because it would appear to be the first time that anyone from Google has set a firm launch date for a filtering-system roll out.
 The company has frustrated numerous media executives by promising to produce better copyright protections for YouTube but not delivering.
 Critics are quick to note that many of YouTube's competitors already screen content.

-we've got untill September to watch greats such as "The S1MPSONZ"
+According to CNET we've got untill September to watch greats such as "The S1MPSONZ"

 (This is the full movie, available on G.Video)